raikrahul/book_linuxkernel_blockdrv/mybrd_skeleton.md

 # skeleton code of mybrd

 Boring environment setup is done.
-Let us start coding mybrd driver.
+Let us start coding the mybrd driver.
 First we start with skeleton code to only help us to check whether the driver is loaded correctly.
 And this chapter will describe how to add our driver code into kernel so that the driver is built and run with kernel.
 We will start reading kernel source now.
-Please keep "Linux device driver" and "Understanding the Linux kernel" books close to you.
+Please keep the books, "Linux device driver" and "Understanding the Linux kernel" near you.

 ## add mybrd.c to kernel